 - 1 teaspoon pure vanilla extract

-- First, preheat oven to 375ºF.
+- First, preheat oven to 350ºF.
 Then, line a baking sheet with parchment paper.

-- Place dough in refrigerator for about 15 minutes to firm up.
+- Place dough in the refrigerator for about 30 minutes to firm up.

-- Then, using a 1-inch cookie scoop with water so that the dough doesn’t stick, and then roll dough into a ball between your hands and place onto cookie sheet.
+- Moisten a 1-inch cookie scoop with water so that the dough doesn’t stick, and then roll dough into a ball between your hands and place onto cookie sheet.
 Use your palm to slightly flatten and then add more chocolate chips on top if desired and a sprinkle of Himalayan sea salt.

-- Bake at 375º for ~10 minutes or until they begin to turn golden brown.
+- Bake at 350º for ~10-12 minutes or until they begin to turn golden brown on the bottom.

 - Immediately remove from the pan and let cool on a cooling rack.